 The installation command adds the MySQL Yum repository to your system's repository list and downloads the GnuPG key to check the integrity of the software packages.
 See Signature Checking Using GnuPG for details on GnuPG key checking.

-You can check that the MySQL Yum repository has been successfully added by the following command:
+You can check that the MySQL Yum repository has been successfully added by the following command (for dnf-enabled systems, replace yum in the command with dnf):

 '''

 $> yum repolist enabled | grep "mysql.-community."

 '''